yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 Hi guys, what's up.
 Few days ago I just received a mail from Offsec saying that I have passed the Offensive Security Certified Professional(OSCP) exam.

-Since I have some time to kill, I will share the journey and preparations that I took before I decided to take OSCP exam and also I will share my labs and exam experience.
+Since I have some time to kill, I will share the journey and preparations that I took before I decided to take OSCP exam and also I will share my labs and exam experiences.
 This post will be quite different compared to my OSWP [review](https://yunaranyancat.github.io/musubi/others/oswpreview) as I won't put much details on the course (there are lots of OSCP reviews that explain what is OSCP, what are the course pre requisites, who should take it, etc..) but rather I will explain on how I prepared myself before taking OSCP.
 Ok, enough for introduction, let's delve deep into a script kiddie's journey to become an OSCP holder.

 I will divide different sections where I will call it as levels.
 These levels will indicate where I was, what were my skill sets at that time and what did I do to go to the next level..